(APPLICABLE TO HOMEWOOD, JHU AT EASTERN CAMPUSES and THE KESWICK CAMPUS)

 4. FACULTY, STAFF, AND STUDENT PARKING

-Regular parking include 24 access or overnight parking on the Homewood Campus (and JHU at Eastern) whether on controlled access lots or open space parking areas.
+Regular parking include 24 access or overnight parking on the Homewood Campus (JHU at Eastern and Keswick) whether on controlled access lots or open space parking areas.
 Where approved, 24 hour or overnight parking requires payment of an additional fee, equivalent to the current Reserved parking rate, prorated to a per day rate, for each overnight exception granted and is payable in advance.
 Alternatively, 24 hour parking is allowed in garages, by registering for parking or by paying the applicable accrued daily fees as a Visitor.
 Exception to this regulation may be made in emergency or urgent circumstance, with approval of the Homewood Parking & Transportation Office.
 Members who work an overnight shift at Hopkins are exempt from this provision.

 Parking facilities are available to faculty and staff for University business and to eligible students attending courses on the Homewood campus.